-Option 2 - This barrier combination option is designed to provide a six-segment barrier system.
-Segment 1 is a 22-foot tall post and panel barrier located at the southern end of Westfield Lakes, between the existing pond and ROW line (station 1122+80 to 1129+59).
-Segment 2 is a 16-foot tall barrier, offset from the edge of southbound shoulder pavement from station 1132+00 to 1137+47.
-Segments 3 (station 1136+07 to 1139+81) and and 5 (station 1146+61 to 1152+00) are each 8-feet tall and are located at edge of the shoulder/traffic railing overpassing the pedestrian trail and Warrior Road.
+Option 2b - This barrier combination option is designed to provide a five-segment barrier system.
+A 22-foot tall post and panel barrier, located at the southern end of Westfield Lakes, between the existing pond and ROW line, was removed from consideration due to the proposed 20-foot tall offset shoulder barrier in Project Segment #429-154, discussed on the previous page.
+Segment 1 is a 16-foot tall barrier offset from the edge of southbound shoulder pavement from station 1132+00 to 1137+47.
+Segments 2 (station 1136+07 to 1139+81) and 4 (station 1146+61 to 1152+00) are each 8-feet tall and are located at edge of the shoulder/traffic railing overpassing the pedestrian trail and Warrior Road.
 These two segments overlap the adjacent segments.
-Segment 4 consists of an 18-foot tall barrier, offset from the edge of the shoulder from station 1138+35 to 1148+36.
-Segment 6 is a 14-foot tall barrier, offset from the edge of the shoulder from station 1150+29 to 1158+00.
+Segment 3 consists of an 18-foot tall barrier, offset from the edge of the shoulder from station 1138+35 to 1148+36.
+Segment 5 is a 14-foot tall barrier, offset from the edge of the shoulder from station 1150+29 to 1158+00.

-This scenario meets acoustic abatement criteria for the twenty-five (25) impacted residences and seventeen (17) non-impacted residences.
-This barrier provides an average noise reduction is 6.7 dB(A) with the greatest reduction predicted to be 10.3 dB(A).
+This scenario meets acoustic abatement criteria for the twenty-five (25) impacted residences and twenty (20) non-impacted residences.
+This barrier provides an average noise reduction is 7.0 dB(A), with the greatest reduction predicted to be 9.0 dB(A).
 In addition to meeting acoustic criteria, this option meets cost reasonableness requirements and is the CFX preferred option to carry forward into the project's final design.
 An illustration of this barrier is provided in Appendix D2 - Page D2-1.
 A summary of the Noise Barrier 6 analysis is provided in Appendix E2 - Page E2-1.